totadavid95/PhpComposerInstaller/README.md

 This is most easily done by typing "Edit environment variables for your account" into the Search bar.
 Alternatively you can press Win+R and execute `rundll32 sysdm.cpl,EditEnvironmentVariables`.

-It is important to note that you only need to work in the upper part of the dialog, since those are the environment variable of the __current user__, and you are not able to modify the systemwide properies on the lab machines anyway.
+It is important to note that you only need to work in the upper part of the dialog, since those are the environment variable of the __current user__, and you are not able to modify the system-level properties on the lab machines anyway.

 **You'll need to close any previously opened command prompts for the changes to take effect.**